OseMine/TaalTools/README.md

 ### Bus Creator
 Creates a new bus track and automatically routes all selected tracks to it.
 The selected tracks will have their master/parent send disabled and their channels 1/2 routed to the bus track.

+### Volume Up
+Increases the volume of selected tracks by 0.5dB.
+Perfect for fine-tuning track volumes.

+### Volume Down
+Decreases the volume of selected tracks by 0.5dB.
+Perfect for fine-tuning track volumes.

 ## Links

 - Repository: [https://github.com/OseMine/TaalTools](https://github.com/OseMine/TaalTools)